Shin Jae-young

-Shin Jae-young (born November 18, 1989) is a South Korean professional baseball pitcher for the Kiwoom Heroes of the KBO League.
+Shin Jae-young (born November 18, 1989) is a South Korean former professional baseball pitcher for the Kiwoom Heroes of the KBO League.

 2016

 He even won the KBO Rookie of the Year with an ERA of 15 wins, seven losses and 3.90 wins in the 2016 season.
 Thanks to these achievements, the company signed an annual salary contract for next season for 110 million won, a whopping 307 percent increase.